 There is a lot of help out there to guide you through every stage of getting an EHCP, including supporting and advising you if you need to appeal any local authority decisions.
 Below we have listed some local and national organisations you can contact for help and advice.

-Supportive Parents provide independent advice and support to parents and carers in Bristol, South Gloucestershire and North Somerset about all aspects of special educational needs, including going through the EHCP application process and helping with appeals.
+SEND & You provide independent advice and support to parents and carers in Bristol, South Gloucestershire and North Somerset about all aspects of special educational needs, including going through the EHCP application process and helping with appeals.

 Contact is a national charity for the families of disabled children.